 SAMPLE BREAKOUT SESSIONS

 We’re hardwired to come to every story tacitly asking one question: what am I going to learn that will help me make it through the night?
 We’re looking for inside intel on how to best navigate the unpredictable, scary, beautiful world we live in.
-We’re hungry for insight into what people do when push comes to shove and, most importantly, why.
-As a result, there’s a set of specific expectations by which we unconsciously evaluate every story — expectations that have nothing to do with the surface plot or how beautifully the novel is written.
-By decoding our hardwired expectations one by one -- which is precisely what we’ll do in this session – you’ll walk away with inside intel that will enable you to create a novel that will rivet readers from the very first sentence.
+As a result, there’s a set of specific unconscious expectations readers have for every story — expectations that have nothing to do with the surface plot or how beautifully the story is written.
+By decoding your reader’s hardwired expectations – and how to meet them -- you’ll be able to create a story that will rivet readers from the very first sentence.

 All day Workshops can be done in as little as 3 hours with no workshopping, or run as long as four days, allowing participants to write, and workshop, each step.